Select a Topic

 - Summary: Recaps the trail or hike in one complete descriptive sentence.

-- Overview: (runs only) A brief, high-level description that summarizes what makes the hike special, including highlights like viewpoints, fun sections, etc.
+- Overview: (recommended routes only) A brief, high-level description that summarizes what makes the hike special, including highlights like viewpoints, fun sections, etc.

 - Need to Know: Outlines any parking fees, restroom access, nearby cafés, etc.

 - Description: Descriptions guide others through the entire experience of the trail or run (e.g. terrain, trail surface, major turns, highlights, etc.).
 Currently, we do not require descriptions for trails although we would love for you to add them anyway.
-However, we do require detailed descriptions for runs.
+However, we do require detailed descriptions for recommended routes.

 - Access Issues: Includes, but is not limited to, closure dates and known restrictions.

-- History & Background: (runs only) Describes any key historical features or interesting background notes on the trail or area.
+- History & Background: (recommended routes only) Describes any key historical features or interesting background notes on the trail or area.

 - Trail Run Notes: (Will only appear on Trail Run Project) Depicts anything runners should know, such as trail surface or if running is prohibited.